wenshuo/doc-so-easy/README.md

 # Doc-so-easy
-A tool for building documentation with ease.
+A tool for building documentation without pain.

 ### Tool Config
 Doc-so-easy config is nodejs module export.
 Specify the config path when run doc-so-easy.